secugrow/workshop_setup/README.md

 ```

 ### Android SDK and build-tools
-There are several ways to get Android SDK and the buildtools.
+There's several ways to get Android SDK and the buildtools.
 E.g. you can install Android Studio or you use the sdkmanager (https://developer.android.com/tools/sdkmanager)

 **installation without an IDE**